DannyBen/active_cabinet/README.md

 ### Restricting / allowing certain attributes

-You may specify required arguments.
+You may specify required attributes.
 Records without these attributes will not be saved.
-Note that `id` is always required
+Note that `id` is always required.

 ```ruby
 class Song < ActiveCabinet